huseyinburak/Simple_bigram/README.md

 This code generates unigram and bigram models with two randomly written test texts.

 Smoothing was applied for words with low frequency.

+It calculates the probabilities of the test sentences entered in the code.